fpereiro/gotoB/tutorial/tutorial.md

 └──────────────────┘
 ```

 This looks like the first graph, only that we have replaced the user device + OS bundle for the browser.
 However, browsers are quite alike.
 With some (very annoying) exceptions, what works in a browser will work in another.
-While this was not very true in the mid-1990s, it is very much the true in the early 2020s.
+While this was not very true in the mid-1990s, it is very much true in the early 2020s.
 So the graph above starts to look like this:

 ```
 ┌──╌ Any browser ╌─┐